-Premature ejaculation treatments can help improve your symptoms, but they won’t cure it completely.
-They include:
+Premature ejaculation treatments can help improve your symptoms, but they won’t cure premature ejaculation completely.
+They include the following.

-You can order Priligy and EMLA online from Zava.
-The service is quick and easy to use – just follow these simple steps:
+You can request Priligy, EMLA, Viagra, or Cialis online from ZAVA.
+Our service is quick and easy to use – just follow these simple steps:

 - Fill out a short online assessment about your health and lifestyle

-- If approved, your order can then be posted to your preferred address, or you can collect it from a local Post Office instead
+- If approved, your order can then be posted in discreet packaging to your preferred address, or you can collect it from a local Post Office instead

-Therapy or counselling with or without a partner can also be helpful, particularly if you’re in a long-term relationship.
-During a session, a counsellor or therapist will:
+Sex therapy or counselling with or without a partner can also be helpful, particularly if you’re in a long term relationship.
+During a session, a counsellor or sex therapist will:

 - encourage you to discuss any relationship issues you or your partner may feel you have, and give their advice about how you can resolve them

-Althof, S. E. et al (2010).
-International society for sexual medicine’s guidelines for the diagnosis and treatment of premature ejaculation.
-J Sex Med, Sep; 7: 2947-69.
+International society for sexual medicine’s guidelines for the diagnosis and treatment of premature ejaculation (2010) J Sex Med [accessed 12 May 2021]

 Relationship between premature ejaculation and depression (2016) Medicine [accessed 12 May 2021]